September 18th, 2014

 OK, use of traveller’s cheques declined by two-thirds in two decades.
 Were many jobs were lost as a result?
-Issuing traveller’s cheques was always part of more broad financial services.
+Issuing traveller’s cheques was always part of broader offerings of financial services.

 I’ve got a post on The Future of Newspapers on this site.
 It uses data that trails off in the last decade.
 Subsequently things get worse.
 Here’s a chart showing U.S. newspaper circulation from the beginning of WWII till 2011:

 Here’s a chart illustrating newspaper ad revenue from before most of you were born projecting roughly till when many of us will die.
 The shape of the curve isn’t so different from those traveller’s cheques.

 Let’s add to the chart stats on newspaper employment through 2012:

 Is there a point to all of this?

 Yes.
 Newspaper employment decreased by some 50% since 1990.
 200,000 jobs were lost.

 I understand why moving news to the web is exciting.
 But I wonder about the 200,000 stories from those whose jobs were lost.

 That’s all.
 I wonder.